 Trinidad and Tobago brief

 Australia established a High Commission in Port of Spain in July 2004 after previously being located in Jamaica and then Barbados.
 Australia's High Commissioner in Port of Spain has non-resident accreditation for 13 other countries in the region.
-There is a small Caribbean community in Australia, including 1,262 individuals born in Trinidad and Tobago (2006 census).
+Australia has a relatively small population of approximately 1,407 migrants (2011 Census) who were born in Trinidad & Tobago.

 Trinidad and Tobago achieved full independence from the United Kingdom in 1962 and subsequently joined the Commonwealth and the United Nations.
 In 1967, Trinidad and Tobago became the first Commonwealth country to join the Organization of American States.
 In 1976, a republican constitution was adopted, replacing the Queen as Head of State with a president elected by the parliament.

 Trinidad and Tobago is a republic with a bicameral national parliament modelled on the British system.
 The President is the Head of State and Commander-in-Chief of the armed forces, and is elected by the members of the Senate and the House of Representatives.
 The Prime Minister is determined by a general election, which takes place every 5 years.
 Elections are due to be held next in 2015.

 The Senate consists of 31 members, 22 appointed by the President on the advice of the Prime Minister and the Leader of the Opposition, and nine independent senators appointed by the President.

 The House of Representatives consists of 41 members representing single-member constituencies (39 for Trinidad and 2 for Tobago).
 The Speaker can be elected from within or outside the House of Representatives, provided the candidate is a citizen of Trinidad and Tobago and not disqualified for election as a Member of the House of Representatives.